Lwhieldon/BibObjectDetection/README.md

 <br>
 ## Overview and Background

-Racing Bib Number (RBN) detection and recognition contains the interesting tasks of both finding the location of bib attached to a person in a natural scene & then inferring the text detection on the bib itself.
-To break this tasks down further, text recognition is requires steps of training, including finding the area of the bib on a person and then inferring the numbers on the bib thereafter.
+Racing Bib Number (RBN) detection and recognition contain the interesting tasks of both finding the location of bib attached to a person in a natural scene & then inferring the text detection on the bib itself.
+To break these tasks down further, text recognition requires training steps, including finding the area of the bib on a person and then inferring the numbers on the bib.
 This project uses the research & experience from prior implementations to apply a working Convoltuional Neural Network (CNN) to detect race bib numbers in both images & video.

 This repo investigates the use of Convolutional Neural Networks (CNN) and specifically, <a href=https://developer.nvidia.com/cudnn>NVIDIA's cuDNN</a> & <a href=https://github.com/AlexeyAB/darknet>Darknet's You Only Look Once ver.
 4 (YOLOv4),</a> to detect Racing Bib Numbers (RBNR) in a natural image scene.
 Leveraging publically available & labeled datasets from previous research  (please see reference section below for addt'l information), I achieve a mean average precision (mAP) on the following: